Rapptz/discord.py/docs/ext/commands/extensions.rst

 Reloading
 -----------

-The act of reloading an extension is actually quite simple -- it is as simple as unloading it and then reloading it.
+When you make a change to the extension and want to reload the references, the library comes with a function to do this for you, :meth:`Bot.reload_extension`.

 .. code-block:: python3

-    >>> bot.unload_extension('hello')
-    >>> bot.load_extension('hello')
+    >>> bot.reload_extension('hello')

-Once we remove and load the extension, any changes that we did will be applied upon load.
+Once the extension reloads, any changes that we did will be applied.
 This is useful if we want to add or remove functionality without restarting our bot.
+If an error occurred during the reloading process, the bot will pretend as if the reload never happened.

 Cleaning Up
 -------------